 int sensorValue = analogRead(A0);

-Now, when you open your Serial Monitor in the Arduino development environment (by clicking the button directly to the right of the "Upload" button in the header of the program), you should see a steady stream of numbers ranging from 0-1023, correlating to the position of the pot.
+Now, when you open your Serial Monitor in the Arduino Software (IDE) (by clicking the icon that looks like a lens, on the right, in the green top bar or using the keyboard shortcut Ctrl+Shift+M), you should see a steady stream of numbers ranging from 0-1023, correlating to the position of the pot.
 As you turn your potentiometer, these numbers will respond almost instantly.

 Last revision 2015/07/28 by SM